Born and raised in Maryland, I grew up eating lots of hot crab dip. This Maryland Crab Dip Recipe is made with jumbo lump crab meat and sure to wow!

 Don’t want to travel far for this Maryland classic?
 This recipe brings a piece of Maryland to you!
 This easy crab dip comes together in a snap and is great for seafood cravings, parties, BBQs, football season, and more!

-Wet ingredients: to make this decadent mixture you’ll need Worcestershire sauce, tartar sauce, and fresh lemon juice.
+- Wet ingredients: to make this decadent mixture you’ll need Worcestershire sauce, tartar sauce, and fresh lemon juice.
+Make sure you’re using a tartar sauce you know you like!
 You can use sour cream or mayonnaise if you don’t have tartar sauce.
+If you’re hesitant about using tartar sauce, use mayonnaise instead.

 *For a detailed list of ingredients and measurements, please reference the recipe card down below.